davidpots/playsongnotes/_songs/[Guy Clark] LA Freeway.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/7K5LJiWlatU" frameborder="0" allowfullscreen></iframe>

-## PDF print out of this lesson
+## PDF print-out of this lesson

-Would you like a PDF print-out of this lesson, nicely formatted for your non-glowing screen needs?
-I have one!
-Email me at play.songnotes@gmail.com and I'll send you one promptly.
-Thanks!
+If you'd like a print-friendly PDF of this lesson for offline use, view my <a href="http://playsongnotes.com/downloads/">downloads page</a>.
+You'll find it there!

 ## Capo 2nd fret